suraj-navagire/techDoc/collectionFramework/readme.txt

                  - If it returns -1 than obj1 object (object to be inserted) is less than inserted object.
 It will go as left child in tree.
                  - If it returns 1 then obj1 object (object to be inserted) is greater than inserted object.
 It will go as right child in tree.
             Example :- org.example.set.ComparatorExample

+Hashing -
+    - Hashing is a way to convert object into a number.
+This can be achieved with hash function.
+Hash function takes object as input and convert that object into a number.
+This function must return same number for same object.
+    - In java this can be achieved using hashcode() method.
+Hashcode() method works as hash function.
+    - So If 2 objects are same their hash code must be the same.
+If 2 objects have same hashcode they might or might not be the same.
+    - We should use that attribute which used to show unique ness of that object.
+Like employee id in case of employee.

+Java HashMap vs Java HashTable -
+    1. HashMap is not synchronized but HashTable is synchronized.
+    2. HashMap - One null key is allowed but multiple null values are allowed.
+HashTable - Null key and values are not allowed
+    3. HashMap - Added in 1.2 version.
+HashTable - It's a legacy class.
+    4. HashMap - Extends AbstractMap.
+HashTable - Extends Dictionary.